Aunt Vadge: How do I treat histamine intolerance?

 Dear Aunt Vadge,

-I have histamine intolerance and one of my main symptoms is an itchy clitoris and/or vulva (never the vagina, just the clitoris, and sometimes the vulva) mostly right before my period, and most recently itchy all month long.
+I have histamine intolerance, and one of my main symptoms is an itchy clitoris and/or vulva (never the vagina – just the clitoris, and sometimes the vulva), mostly right before my period, and most recently itchy all month.

-My vaginal pH is 5.0, so I wanted a treatment to get the pH and microbiome normal again.
+My vaginal pH is 5.0, so I’d love a treatment to get my pH and microbiome back to normal.
+Please help?

 Sincerely,